djgonza1/quest/README.md

 Most of the code examples can be found in quest/Assets/Silvermine/Scripts/

 The game is "playable" in the Unity editor by playing the scene "start_scene" and pressing the "VS AI" button.
+Click and drag cards to the center of the screen to play them and the AI will respond by playing a card.
 Online functionality is WIP.